ben-grande/qusal/.github/ISSUE_TEMPLATE/feat.md

 name: Enhancement request
 about: 'Suggest a new feature or an improvement of existing functionality'
 title: ''
-labels: 'P: default, T: feat'
+labels: 'P: default, T: enhancement'
 assignees: ''
 ---